trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://aufs.sourceforge.net](https://aufs.sourceforge.net)
 * [https://en.wikipedia.org/wiki/Aufs](https://en.wikipedia.org/wiki/Aufs)

+aufs, another union filesystem, is a kernel based overlay filesystem with basic file creation placement policies.

 While aufs still is maintained it failed to be included in the mainline kernel and is no longer available in most Linux distros making it harder to get installed for the average user.

-While aufs can often offer better peak performance due to being primarily kernel based, mergerfs provides more configurability and is generally easier to use. mergerfs however does not offer the overlay / copy-on-write (CoW) features which aufs has.
+While aufs can often offer better peak performance due to being primarily kernel based (at least when `passthrough.io` is disabled), mergerfs provides more configurability and is generally easier to use. mergerfs however does not offer the overlay / copy-on-write (CoW) features which aufs has.

 ## unionfs